sara-19992/Mastering-JavaScript-in-20-Days/Day13.md

 in JS everything is object is false, the true is in JS most things are object.

 in JS variables don't have types, value do
+### Primitive Type
+- null
+- undefined
+- boolean
+- string
+- number
+- symbol
+- bigint
+- object
+### Subtype of a object type
+- array
+- functions

+### typeof
-typeof operator return string that indicate the type

-null in typeof operator return 'object' is bug
+typeof operator return string that indicate the type null in typeof operator return 'object' is a bug

 ### undefined vs undeclared vs uninitialized
 1. undefined means there is a variable but at the moment  has no value.